Retail Back Office Software Development: Stages and Success Stories

 Stage 4.
 Delivery

-The software transfer consists of two procedures: customer testing of ready solutions and transferring intellectual property rights for the development results.
+The software transfer consists of two procedures: customer testing ready solutions and transferring intellectual property rights for the development results.

 The client needed to develop digital solutions that would allow to: